-Drink fluids throughout the day to prevent throat irritation and thick mucus.
-Include hot fluids, such as teas, lemon water or broths, in your fluid intake, and inhale the steam created by the hot beverage while drinking.
+A dry, tickling cough can be caused by dehydration or dry air, so drinking plenty of fluids throughout the day can counter this throat irritation.
+It may help to drink hot fluids, such as teas, lemon water or broth, and inhale the steam created by the hot beverage while drinking.
 Carry a water bottle throughout the day as a reminder to drink liquids.
-Liquids will loosen phlegm and mucus in your throat.